goofbrush/bh-emu-guide/Config.md

 # Setting up the emulator

+By default, Project64 comes with Jabo plugins which notoriously have collision issues, buggy textures, crackly audio and generally emulate very poorly.
+This section provides information on the recommended plugins to improve emulation as well how to set them up.

+!!!
+Info Concerning manual setup
+All the necessary plugins are already included with the provided Project64 build, but if you did the installation manually, you will have to install the plugins manually, too.
+This is typically done by copying the plugin .dll files, as well as any other files into the Plugin folder inside Project64's installation directory.
+!!!

 ## Plugin selection

 The plugins can be changed by opening the Options -> Settings menu.
 After selecting, the plugins can be configured by going into Options -> Configure Graphics/Audio plugin.
 Follow the links below for detailed information on configuring individual plugins.